stefanmarks/MotionServer/README.md

 ## Overview

-_MotionServer_ is a Windows command line tool that converts motion capture data from multiple sources to the NatNet format and streams it to the network.
+_MotionServer_ is a Windows command line tool that converts motion capture data from multiple sources to the OptiTrack NatNet format and streams it to the network.

 Latest development sources can be found [on github](https://github.com/stefanmarks/MotionServer).